 I have been designing jewelry and costumes since I was little.
 I fondly remember my Halloween costume from the 6th grade.
 I was a blonde Greek goddess draped in a pink satin toga.
 Not exactly traditional.
-My toga was accessorized by a huge iridescent blue and fuchsia glass brooch.
+My toga was accessorized with a huge iridescent blue and fuchsia glass brooch.
 It was designed by Schiaparelli, a famous mid century fashion designer.
 That brooch was amazing!
 It was my grandmother's and she had quite the collection of designer costume jewelry.
 I think she had a big influence on my taste in fashion, especially the jewelry!
-A self-taught artist, I have been making jewelry since I was twelve years old.
-My first paid job was at age seventeen designing beaded copper wrapped crystal pendants.
-Hey, it was the 80's, what can I say!
-I have been experimenting with clay, beads, wire wrapping and metal folding for over 30 years.
-I do periodically stray from designing only jewelry and dabble with textiles.

-For me, creating is exploring, being adventurous and curious with an intent on producing something pleasing to the eye.
+For me, creating is exploring, being adventurous and curious.
 That attitude has led me to a lot of experimentation.
 I have designed Tudor and Elizabethan costumes, quilts, knitted garments and accessories, and created recycled cashmere coats.
 I was featured on a program called “That’s Clever” on HGTV where I demonstrated how to knit, felt, and embellish a purse with jewels.
-This led to me teaching knitting classes for a few years.
 However, I always end up returning to creating jewelry and my favorite material to work with is metal.
 I also happen to be a collector of antique and vintage jewelry and you will see almost all of my work is influenced by designs from multiple eras ranging from Victorian to Mid-Century modern.
 Once again I have my grandmother's influence to thank for this passion.